Having a baby while in residency? This is an exciting time in your life, but it can be overwhelming with everything else you have going on.

 - In order to start the maternity leave process, you must contact the Medical Education Office at NSHA immediately of the date you delivered the baby.

 - Once your maternity leave officially begins, payroll will electronically forward your Record of Employment (ROE) to Service Canada - Employment Insurance (EI) on your behalf.
 Information regarding EI can be found here.

 - If you have questions regarding your EI you can contact 1-800-206-7218 to receive more information, or click here.

 - It’s important to note, you can apply or set up your claim with EI as soon as you begin your maternity leave, you don’t need to wait for your ROE to be sent.

 - Do not delay in getting set up for EI, as they will not pay retroactively.
 In order to receive top-up you must be in receipt of EI benefits.

 A Resident who is employed by NSHA is eligible for 17 weeks of maternity leave.
 In addition, the resident is eligible to receive an additional 35 weeks of parental leave immediately following the maternity leave.
-During the first 17 weeks of maternity leave, you may be paid Supplementary Unemployment Benefits (S.U.B.) in accordance with the Pregnancy Leave Allowance of the Collective Agreement.
-The S.U.B. plan provides for payments of 75% of salary for a period of two weeks, if you serve a two-week waiting period before your EI maternity leave benefits commence.
-The S.U.B. plans also provides for pregnancy leave allowance payments equal to 93% of your salary less your EI Benefit for a maximum of 15 weeks.
+During the first 17 weeks of maternity leave, you may be paid Supplementary Employment Benefits (S.E.B.) in accordance with the Pregnancy Leave Allowance of the Collective Agreement.

 In order for your pregnancy allowance/top-up to be deposited into your account from your employer, it is mandatory that proof be provided that you are in receipt of EI benefits.